How Chainlink Accelerates the Global Transition to Cryptographic Truth

 The goal of Chainlink is to create a global standard for cryptographic truth by enabling the cryptographic guarantees of smart contracts to extend into the wider world.
 In simple terms, the more advanced smart contracts become, the more industries the blockchain industry can reach and reinvent.

-In the following section, we describe the main pillars of Chainlink’s expanding suite of decentralized services, including the recently launched Chainlink Keepers and the novel Cross-Chain Interoperability Protocol (CCIP).
+In the following section, we describe the main pillars of Chainlink’s expanding suite of decentralized services, including the recently launched Chainlink Automation and the novel Cross-Chain Interoperability Protocol (CCIP).

 Chainlink Price Feeds